Self-Guided Belief Propagation -- A Homotopy Continuation Method: Background

 \section{Background}

 In this section, we briefly introduce probabilistic graphical models and specify the models considered in this work.
 We further introduce the BP algorithm and its connection to the Bethe approximation.
+Finally, we summarize important properties regarding the solution space of BP as a foundation for our theoretical analysis of SBP.